mjsmith037/mjsmith037.github.io/_posts/2016-08-19-ESA2016_and_HTML_presentations.md

-HTML and LaTeX are both of the [WYSIWYM](https://en.wikipedia.org/wiki/WYSIWYM "what you see is what you mean") school of document preparation, both look professional out of the box{% sidenote '1' 'Note that HTML *per se* does not look good without some effort, but when using a package of css and javascript, such as reveal.js, it is more comparable.'%}, and both are pretty easy to do simple presentations in.
+HTML and LaTeX are both of the [WYSIWYM](https://en.wikipedia.org/wiki/WYSIWYM "what you see is what you mean") school of document preparation, both look professional out of the box{% sidenote 'One' 'Note that HTML *per se* does not look good without some effort, but when using a package of css and javascript, such as reveal.js, it is more comparable.'%}, and both are pretty easy to do simple presentations in.
 The biggest advantage of Beamer presentations is that they easily compile into PDFs which are supremely portable, with consistent (identical, really) display on any device or resolution.
 While HTML slides